Gopika-Krishnan/billstore/README.md

 # **Process**:
 We shot the video all together, and we decide to give the work of editing to one person, and website coding to other two members.

+The process started with a brainstorming meeting to figure out what would be the format and story of our film.
+We then wrote the main ideas and scenes down, and each one of us took responsibility to write the script for a specific scene.
+The whole shooting was done in  2 different times, one at night for the convenience store scenes and one the next day with all the other scenes.
+We filmed with a personal camera (Sony A6000) and a basic kit lens (16-55). ​ It was all shot in 4K, making it easier to zoom in on specific scenes in post, without losing definition.
+We also used a personal lighting equipment that was attached to the camera.
+The editing was done using Final Cut Pro, as I was more used to the command keys and overall software.
+The only decent editing computer  that had Final Cut installed was a Mac Pro in the library, so I used it for the editing.
+Something that was new for me while editing was doing a scene with stop motion, as I've never done it before.
+As it wasnt my computer, I used an external hard drive for the editing and saved the FCP library in it.

 **Movie Editing**

 **Starting Page**